shotofcovfefe/questionable-beta/content/posts/004-when-life-gives-you-lemons.md

 +++
-title = "🍋 When life gives you lemons, etc." description = "Day 11,221 of being // Day -1 to the Euros // Day 0 of taking a rest day from sport." type = ["posts","post"] tags = [
+title = "🍋 Climbing diary #2: When life gives you lemons, etc." description = "Day 11,221 of being // Day -1 to the Euros // Day 0 of taking a rest day from sport." type = ["posts","post"] tags = [